xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 (it is more than a simple textual compare).
 This functionality has been modified quite a bit to all features and introduce bug fixes [2.9](#2.9).
 This feature does utilize proxies.
 Further analysis of the use of proxies by model compare and merge will be required in order to remove proxies from the tool.
-The issue with this analysis is that there were a lot of the features/fixes in this area, and it may be easiest to analysis this by removing the proxy functionality first.
+There were a lot of the features/fixes in this area, and will be easiest to analysis this further by removing the proxy functionality first.
+Therefore, no further analysis of this is done at this time.

 6. Design
 ----------------

-As described in the analysis section, the copy/paste infrastructure shall be used in order to take advantage of it's ability to perform selection and target validation.
+As described in the analysis section, the copy/paste infrastructure shall be used in order to take advantage of it's ability to perform selection and target validation as well as minimize changes to the BridgePoint user interface.
 This section describes how we will modify this existing infrastructure to change the behavior of cut/paste so that it is analogous with move.